danielabar/meblog/src/markdown/active_storage_form_errors.md

 That `id`, `key`, and `filename` in the `active_storage_blobs` table matches what we saw in the debug session when inspecting `@expense_report.receipt.blob`.

-The `active_storage_attachments` associates that blob to the expense report record with id of `1`, which we can see is the expense report we just created.
+The record in `active_storage_attachments` associates that blob to the expense report record with id of `1`, which we can see is the expense report we just created.

 Where is the actual file?
 The answer can be found in `config/storage.yml`.
-This file automatically got created earlier when running `rails new...` and defines storage services the app could use:
+This file automatically got created earlier when running `rails new...` and defines storage services the app can use:

 ```yml
 test: